EU Licensed4.8/5

 Who should not take bisoprolol?

-Bisoprolol should not be taken if you have:
+Do not take bisoprolol if you have:

-• Uncontrolled heart failure requiring hospital treatment
+• Uncontrolled heart failure that needs hospital treatment.

-• Very low blood pressure (systolic below 90 mmHg)
+• Very low blood pressure (systolic below 90 mmHg).

-• Severe asthma or severe COPD
+• Severe asthma or severe COPD.

-• Untreated phaeochromocytoma
+• Untreated phaeochromocytoma.

-• Metabolic acidosis
+• Metabolic acidosis.

 Use with caution if you have:

-• A history of depression
+• A history of depression.

 NHS availability and cost